maidsafe/self_encryption/README.md

 #Overview

 A version of [convergent encryption](http://en.wikipedia.org/wiki/Convergent_encryption) with an additional obfuscation step.
 This pattern allows secured data that can also be [de-duplicated](http://en.wikipedia.org/wiki/Data_deduplication).
-This library presents an API that can be utilised in any application that provides POSIX like a filesystem interface, where it will deal very effectively with the content part of any data (in tests the parallelised approach here can actually be faster than reading/writing data as a single stream).
+This library presents an API that can be utilised in any application that provides a POSIX like filesystem interface, dealing very effectively with the content part of any data (in tests the parallelised approach can actually be faster than reading/writing data as a single stream).
 It is important to realise two important aspects of this library:

 1. This library deals with file content **only**
 2. This library provides very secure data, but does return a data structure (DataMap) that in turn requires to be secured.